FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 In this tutorial you will:

 1. Bootstrap your development environment.
-2. Create, build, and deploy an indexer to an indexer service hooked up to Fuel's `beta-3` testnet.
+2. Create, build, and deploy an indexer to an indexer service hooked up to Fuel's `beta-4` testnet.
-3. Query your newly created index for data using GraphQL.
+3. Query your indexer's newly created index for data using GraphQL.

+---

 ## 1. Setting up your environment